100 signatures reached

 Keep Children in Scotland Safe

-The latest data, passed to First Aid Training Co-operative, from the 2018 Care Inspectorate Annual Return shows that 33% of all nurseries and childcare providers in Scotland have no first aid trained to deal with child first aid incidents.
+The latest data, passed to First Aid Training Co-operative, from the 2018 Care Inspectorate Annual Return shows that 10% of nurseries have no one on site with a first aid qualification plus 25% of all nurseries and childcare providers in Scotland have no first aid trained to deal with child first aid incidents.
 Of the nurseries and childcare providers who do have staff with some child first aid training, 78% are not trained to the standard recommended by the HSE.

 These figures come from the Care Inspectorate, which is the Scottish Government’s regulatory body for child protection and the integration of children's services.
 In England 100% of Early Learning and Childcare Providers (ELC Providers) have a members of staff on duty with a full Paediatric First Aid qualification.
 In Scotland it is 18%.